-- Hold an undergraduate major in speech-language pathology or completed postbaccalaureate in speech-language pathology - Complete requirements for admission and send to Graduate School: - Application with intent to major in speech-language pathology - Official transcript with Fall term grades included - Three letters of recommendation - Graduate Record Examination scores
+- · Hold an undergraduate major in speech-language pathology or completed postbaccalaureate in speech-language pathology - · Complete requirements for admission and send to Graduate School: - Application with intent to major in speech-language pathology - Official transcript with Fall term grades included - Three letters of recommendation - Graduate Record Examination scores - Resume

-- Resume - Statement of Purpose - Participation in group interview (for invited students only) - Graduate Assistantship use Apply Online check box
+Statement of Purpose

+Participation in group interview (for invited students only)

+Graduate Assistantship - use Apply Online check box

-Applications for admission in Fall or Spring are accepted and considered only once per year.
+Applications for admission are accepted and considered only once per year for the Fall term.
 Admission is competitive.

-Applications for admission for the following academic year should be received by January 10.
+Applications for admission for the following academic year should be received by January 1.

-The master's thesis is optional for students in speech-language pathology.
+• The master's thesis is optional for students in speech-language pathology.
 All students will successfully complete a course of study with a minimum of 56 credits, two of which may be thesis credits for students electing the thesis option.
 Academic requirements within the school for speech-language pathology majors:

-7700:540 Augmentative Communication 3

-7700:561 Organization and Administration: Public School Speech-Language and

-Hearing Programs 2

-7700:590 Workshop 1-3

-7700:585 Developmental Disabilities 2

-7700:611 Research Methods in Communicative Disorders I 3

-7700:620 Articulation 2

-7700:623 Support Systems for Indiv and Families with Communicative Disorder

-7700:624 Neurogenic Speech and Language Disorders 3

-7700:626 Voice and Cleft Palate 3

-7700:627 Stuttering: Theories and Therapies 2

-7700:628 Topics in Differential Diagnosis of Speech and Language Disorders 2

-7700:630 Clinical Issues in Child Language 4

-7700:631 Acquired Brain Injury 3

-7700:632 Dysphagia 3

-7700:633 Professional Issues 2

-7700:639 Audiology for the Speech-Language Pathologist 3

-7700:650 Advanced Clinical Practicum: Speech-Language Pathology (three registrations) each

-7700:695 each

-7700:696 Externship Seminar (two registrations) 1 each

-(=040,000,01,10,15,11,0,11,0,11,1,1,1,1,1,1,
+7700:540 Augmentative Communication 3 7700:561 Organization and Administration: Public School Speech-Language and d Hearing Programs 2 7700:590 Workshop 1-3 7700:585 Developmental Disabilities 2 7700:611 Research Methods in Communicative Disorders I 3 7700:620 Articulation 2 7700:623 Support Systems for Indiv and Families with Communicative Disorder rs 2 7700:624 Neurogenic Speech and Language Disorders 3 7700:626 Voice and Cleft Palate 3 7700:627 Stuttering: Theories and Therapies 2 7700:628 Topics in Differential Diagnosis of Speech and Language Disorders 2 7700:630 Clinical Issues in Child Language 4 7700:631 Acquired Brain Injury 3 7700:632 Dysphagia 3 7700:633 Professional Issues 2 7700:639 Audiology for the Speech-Language Pathologist 3 7700:650 Advanced Clinical Practicum: Speech-Language Pathology (three 3 each registrations) 7700:695 Externship: Speech Pathology and Audiology (two registrations) 6 each 7700:696 Externship Seminar (two registrations) 1 each Completion of of 5610:693 School-Based Externshin: Speech-Language Path ology